 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.
-This week, I’m tipping things off with a look at how other games have helped our modding community here at the NLSC.
+This week, I’m tipping things off by addressing some recent concerns and issues in our modding community.